 - Insulin Lispro, Recombinant

 Using this medicine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Interactions with food/tobacco/alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Take this medicine with meals or milk to lessen possible stomach upset, unless otherwise directed by your doctor.
+Swallow the tablet whole.
+Do not crush, break, or chew it.
+Take this medicine with meals or milk to lessen stomach upset, unless otherwise directed by your doctor.

 For patients taking hydroxychloroquine to prevent malaria:

 - Your doctor may want you to start taking this medicine 1 to 2 weeks before you travel to an area where there is a chance of getting malaria.
 This will help you to see how you react to the medicine.
 Also, it will allow time for your doctor to change to another medicine if you have a reaction to this medicine.

 - Also, you should keep taking this medicine while you are in the area and for 4 to 6 weeks after you leave the area.
 No medicine will protect you completely from malaria.
 However, to protect you as completely as possible, it is important to keep taking this medicine for the full time your doctor ordered.
 Also, if fever develops during your travels or within 2 months after you leave the area, check with your doctor immediately.